Is your chainsaw filthy?

 Stage 1: Cleaning the Bar

-Find the two nuts on the side cover of chainsaw that mount the guide bar to the powerhead; however, don’t release them right now.
+Please find the two nuts on the chainsaw’s side cover that mount the guide bar to the powerhead; however, don’t release them right now.

 On sure chainsaws, you can’t remove the cover while the chain brake is locked in.
-On different models, you may have the option to take the cover off, yet putting it back gets troublesome.
+You may have the option to take the cover off on different models, yet putting it back gets troublesome.
 In this way, consistently separate the chain brake before beginning this undertaking.

 After the chain brake is separated, loosen and remove the cover nuts.